Lorient: Population

-In 2017, Lorient had a population of 57,149.
-In 2017, its intercommunality Lorient Agglomération had 203,309 inhabitants.
+In 2022, the intercommunality Lorient Agglomération had 208,113 inhabitants.
 Lorient is the most populous commune in Morbihan département, although the préfecture is the slightly smaller commune of Vannes.
 Inhabitants of Lorient are called Lorientais.

 The population data in the table and graph below refer to the commune of Lorient proper, in its geography at the given years.
 The commune of Lorient absorbed the former commune of Keryado in 1947.

 Breton language

 The municipality launched a linguistic plan through Ya d'ar brezhoneg on 25 January 2007.

 In 2008, 2.71% of the children attended the bilingual schools in primary education.